 Ellwood Community Forest Adventure

 Assistants Handbook

-Welcome to Forest Adventure!
-Thank you for your help-without you it would not happen.
-This Handbook aims to give you an introduction to Forest Adventure and to alert you to our procedures, policies and routines.
+Welcome to Forest Adventures and thank you for enabling us to get out into the woods.
+This summery aims to give you an introduction to Forest Adventures and to alert you to our procedures, policies and routines.